-The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area D's projected households (2025) that could afford that housing option was calculated:
+The household income that would be required to purchase or rent a new unit in 2025, paying no more than 30% of one's income on housing expenses, and the percentage of electoral area A's projected households (2025) that could afford that housing option was calculated:

-- To purchase a new single-detached home will require \$135,000 of annual household income.
-About 30% of households will be able to afford to do so under the Rapid Recovery Scenario versus 27% in the Slow Recovery Scenario - To purchase a new townhouse home will require \$98,000 of annual household income.
-About 48% of households will be able to afford to do so under the Rapid Recovery Scenario versus 44% in the Slow Recovery Scenario - To purchase a new apartment home will require \$69,000 of annual household income.
-About 66% of households will be able to afford to do so under the Rapid Recovery Scenario versus 63% in the Slow Recovery Scenario - To rent a new townhouse in the region will require \$91,000 of annual household income.
-About 52% of households will be able to afford to do so in the Rapid Recovery Scenario versus 49% in the Slow Recovery Scenario. - To rent a new apartment in the region will require \$64,000 of annual household income.
-About 70% of households will be able to afford to do so in the Rapid Recovery Scenario versus 66% in the Slow Recovery Scenario.
+- To purchase a new single-detached home will require \$134,000 of annual household income.
+About 36% of households will be able to afford to do so under the rapid recovery scenario versus 33% in the slow recovery scenario. - To purchase a new townhouse home will require \$97,000 of annual household income.
+About 54% of households will be able to afford to do so under the rapid recovery scenario versus 50% in the slow recovery scenario. - To purchase a new apartment home will require \$70,000 of annual household income.
+About 70% of households will be able to afford to do so under the rapid recovery scenario versus 66% in the slow recovery scenario. - To rent a new townhouse in the region will require \$91,000 of annual household income.
+About 58% of households will be able to afford to do so in the rapid recovery scenario versus 54% in the slow recovery scenario. - To rent a new apartment in the region will require \$66,000 of annual household income.
+About 73% of households will be able to afford to do so in the rapid recovery scenario versus 69% in the slow recovery scenario.

-The capacity of electoral area D's households to afford new construction will tend to increase slightly in the rapid recovery scenario and will tend to decrease slightly in the slow recovery scenario.
+The capacity of electoral area A's households to afford new construction will tend to increase slightly in the rapid recovery scenario and will tend to decrease slightly in the slow recovery scenario.
 The overall difference between the two scenarios is not huge, suggesting that the electoral area's housing market is unlikely to be severely impacted by the COVID-19 pandemic.
-In electoral area D the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
+In electoral area A, the cost of constructing new townhomes will increase faster than the region's incomes, and the cost of constructing new apartments will tend to increase more slowly.
 This is probably the result of land price increases for patio homes (a particularly desirable type of townhome) being in such short supply and in higher demand than apartments.

-&lt;sup>i At the time of writing this report, data from the point-in-time homeless count completed in March 2020 was not available for individual jurisdictions.
+i At the time of writing this report, data from the point-in-time homeless count completed in March 2020 was not available for individual jurisdictions.

-&quot;Real" here means that currency inflation is removed so that household incomes can be compared directly between time periods because they have been brought to parity in terms of true spending power.
+[&]quot;Real" here means that currency inflation is removed so that household incomes can be compared directly between time periods because they have been brought to parity in terms of true spending power.

-A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 30% or more of its total before-tax income to pay the median rent of alternative local housing that meets all three housing standards A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 50% or more of its total before-tax income to pay the median rent of alternative local housing that meets all three housing standards See the regional CVRD housing needs report methodology section for detailed assumptions behind cost of new development.
+iii A household is said to be in core housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 30% or more of its total beforetax income to pay the median rent of alternative local housing that meets all three housing standards.

+iv A household is said to be in extreme housing need if its housing falls below at least one of the adequacy, affordability or suitability standards and the household would have to spend 50% or more of its total beforetax income to pay the median rent of alternative local housing that meets all three housing standards.

+^v See the regional CVRD housing needs report methodology section for detailed assumptions behind cost of new development.